 Types of Treatment and Rehab Offered at Carolina House

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as depression.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as depression.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for eating disorders and depression with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for eating disorders and depression with us can succeed in discovering a renewed life of wellness.

 At Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, we have made it our goal to provide a beautiful, safe, and nurturing environment that is run by highly trained and supportive staff.
 We use a structured, multifaceted treatment approach that is designed to usher clients successfully into life-long recovery.
 Our treatment and rehab approach at our center for eating disorders and depression also encourages self-exploration towards transformation through self-nurturing expressions of living.
 This goal and these treatment and rehab approaches are met by providing clients with individualized treatment plans that are catered to meet each of their very unique needs.
 Various aspects that may be incorporated into these treatment and rehab plans at our eating disorder and depression treatment center are described in the following: